paudavid/Data-Base/README.md

 # Data-Base

-In this repository you will find some practical examples of how to manage a database with PostgreSQL
+In this repository you will find some practical examples of how to manage a database with PostgreSQL and MySQL